OrionReed/orionreed.com/src/posts/qrtp.md

 ### Flood fill

-The bandwidth of audio is _extremely limited_ clocking in at around 7 bytes per second, with chunks being scanned at around 15fps, simply backchannelling a list of chunk indices would be a challenge, as the list of indices to send would rapidly outgrow the rate at which they could be sent.
+The bandwidth of audio is _extremely limited_ (clocking in at around 7 bytes per second).
+With chunks being scanned at around 15fps, simply backchannelling a list of chunk indices would be a challenge, as the list of indices to send would rapidly outgrow the rate at which they could be sent.
 To solve this, I needed a way to compress the information as much as possible.

 After some experimenting I landed on a 'circular flood fill' approach.
-As chunks were seen for a second time, we would treat them as 'seeds' in a ring of chunks and periodically flood outward from those seed points to get the largest range of contiguous received chunks.
+As chunks were seen for a second time, we treat them as 'seeds' in a ring of chunks and periodically flood outward from those seed points to get the largest range of contiguous received chunks.
 We'd then send over pairs of indices to inform the sender which chunks it could skip.
 Because audio is an unreliable transport, the flood fill neatly minimizes the data needed while maximizing the utility of that data by always acknowledging as many chunks as possible.

 You can see this process visually in the sketch below where each chunk has a 30% probability of being received: Green is a received chunk, orange is a re-received chunk.

-On the left you can see how the last few chunks take a long time to get transmitted successfully, which gets worse as the number of chunks increases.
-On the right the flood fill process (blue) reduces redundant transmission and dramatically reduces overall transfer time.
+In the first ring you can see how the last few chunks take a long time to get transmitted successfully, which gets worse as the number of chunks increases.
+In the second ring the flood fill process (blue) reduces redundant transmission and dramatically reduces overall transfer time.

 <md-group>
   <md-cell-circle cells='60' width='0.2' id="protocol-v1">